-Everyone is allowed one missed lab and will be able to make that one up.
-After the first one, only excused absences may be made-up.
-Excused absences are those that are beyond your control, such as major emergencies, university events that you must attend, and illness.
-Unexcused absences include things but are not limited to interviews, work, and exams.
+A student that has missed a lab that is excused will be guaranteed to make-up the lab.
+Excused absences include but are not limited to those situations that are beyond your control, such as major emergencies, university events that you must attend, and illness.
+Unexcused absences include but are not limited to things but are not limited to interviews, work, and exams.
+A student that misses a lab due to an unexcused absence is not guaranteed to makeup the lab.
 To be eligible for a make-up laboratory period, you must request a permit for the make-up from Dr. Fjetland within one week of the excused absence.